How Do You Successfully Divorce a Covert or Malignant Narcissist?

 This is not a decision you can make without the right family law attorney.
 We exist for a reason.

-How to divorce a narcissist who refuses to serve accurate or complete disclosures
+What if your spouse refuses to serve accurate or complete disclosures?

 Disclosures are not discretionary.
-Both you and your narcissist spouse have to exchange them.
-If the narcissist decides not to serve the disclosure, take action.
+Both you and your spouse must exchange them.
+If the narcissist decides not to serve the disclosure, act.

 File the motion to compel accurate and complete disclosures